vmxdev/damper/README.md

 # iptables -t raw -A OUTPUT -m mark --mark 88 -j NOTRACK
 # iptables -t mangle -A FORWARD -d 192.168.0.0/24 -o eth0 -p tcp -j NFQUEUE --queue-num 3
 ```

+Be very careful with these rules, you may lose you router network connectivity

 ### Statistics